stamakro/GCN-for-Structure-and-Function/README.md

 # GCN-for-Structure-and-Function
 ## Datasets
-The datasets used can be downloaed from the following dois:
+The datasets used will be made available via the 4TU.Centre for Research Data repository (https://data.4tu.nl/) using the following DOIs:

 Trained models and _PDB_ dataset: 10.4121/uuid:b88d84e1-7408-40d9-a8fc-d734f852dd7a

 _CAFA3_ dataset:

-_SP_ dataset:
+_SP_ dataset (only the test set due to  large size):